o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 weight: 600
 ---

 This page provides advice on how many independent developers can efficiently maintain the **Open 3D Engine (O3DE)** with automated tests.
-The advice applies both to teams using O3DE who write their own automation, as well as to anyone contributing to O3DE.
-This document is not intended to serve as an exhaustive source of testing advice.
+The advice applies to teams using O3DE who write their own automation and anyone contributing to O3DE.
+This document does not serve as an exhaustive source of testing advice.
 It instead provides baseline definitions and heuristics for investing in test automation.
-Each concept only serves as a brief introduction, as numerous in depth articles can be found published by other sources.
+Each concept only serves as a brief introduction; you can find numerous in-depth articles on testing best practices in other sources.

 ## Avoid